 During our performance testing, we witnessed above-average speeds and laudable consistency, although latency increased on long distance connections.
-There are more than a thousand servers at your disposal in over 60 countries throughout the world.
+There are close to 3,000 servers at your disposal throughout the world.

 This Panama-based provider does well on the security front.
 There is a Double VPN feature that encrypts data twice, sending it through two separate servers, along with a kill switch, 256-bit encryption and support for all major security protocols.
 You also get additional options like a dedicated IP address and Onion over VPN.
 NordVPN also benefits from a ‘no logs’ policy, although bear in mind that the company’s stance on session logging isn’t clear.

 The provider offers a free trial, but it’s hard to locate on the website.
 In terms of paying options, there are four price plans complete with a 30-day no-hassle money-back guarantee.
 The monthly plan is fairly expensive but the three-year subscription is a super-affordable option.
 The packages available are: